More than 1 million people use Jumpshare to share better

 Jumpshare reduces friction by reducing as many steps as possible to communicate visually.
 By automating most of the difficult processes in the backend, you can quickly capture and share your ideas without worrying about the technical details.

 Communication is a two-way street.
 The best work is accomplished when everyone in your team and client contribute their own work, give their input and are on the same page.
-Jumpshare offers a team dashboard where everyone can come together to upload their work, submit revisions, leave feedback via comments, and help deliver the final work to clients.
+Jumpshare offers a team library where everyone can come together to upload their work, submit revisions, leave feedback via comments, and help deliver the final work to clients.
 It’s the perfect place for creative collaboration to flourish.

-The best part is that the team dashboard is accessible via one click from the web, desktop, and mobile apps, so it’s always there whenever you need to participate.
+The best part is that the team library is accessible via one click from the web, desktop, and mobile apps, so it’s always there whenever you need to participate.
 The visually stunning gallery and the ability to preview over 200 file formats online all help in making creative collaboration easier.

 If you’re looking for a place to upload, sync and backup your files, then Dropbox is a good choice.
 However, if you’re looking for faster visual communication, advanced sharing options, and creative collaboration platform, then Jumpshare is the right choice.
 Jumpshare is fast, affordable, easy to use, and becomes an indispensable part of your daily workflow once you start using it.